 WELCOME I farm with feral-survivor bees using treatment-free methods to produce honey and bees for sale.

 This site describes how I practice treatment-free methods to handle my honeybees differs and how this practice differs from most other beekeepers.
 Beekeepers such as us consider ourselves to be outliers.
 We use no chemicals in our hives and still our bees thrive.
 It has taken several years to acquire bees that are best suited for my region and unique management style.

 My honeybee operation is located in a small town in Southern California where much of the bee pasture is in a chaparral setting.
 Most honeybee businesses I know have multiple employees, trucks, and forklifts that they use to handle thousands of beehives.
 I manage only about 25 hives, work by myself, and drive a small pickup.
 This March 1 and 2 Southern California received four inches of rain.
 That was about all we got this year, but it was enough to enable many of the deeply rooted wild flowers to secrete nectar.
 Today is Labor Day, 2014, and honey sits in my garage to be extracted.
-It appears to be a wonderfully clear wild flower honey and might amount to 500 pounds off of 25 hives.
-It will set no record, but I am very thankful.
+It appears to be a wonderfully clear wild flower honey and might amount to 350 pounds off of 25 hives.
+It will certainly set no record, but I am very thankful just the same.

 Limited quantities of the following are usually available for sale: -Wildflower honey from treatment-free bees -Pollen from treatment-free bees -Nucs containing feral origin bees on small-cell comb -Treatment-free bees in traditional-style equipment